wexi/amforth-shadow/doc/source/TG/Implementation.rst

 Note the chicken-and-egg problem with the conditional branch operation.

-The ``mark`` words put the jump destination onto the data stack.
-This information is used by the ``resolve`` words to actually complete the operation.
+The :command:`mark` words put the jump destination onto the data stack.
+This information is used by the :command:`resolve` words to actually complete the operation.
 The :command:`<mark` additionally reserves one flash cell.
 The :command:`<resolve` stores the information for the backward jump at the current location of the dictionary pointer, the :command:`>resolve`